9.5. Configuring Yum and Yum Repositories

 9.5.6.
 Creating a Yum Repository

-- Copy all packages that you want to have in your repository into one directory, such as
+- Copy all packages for your new repository into one directory, such as